FemboyKZ/docs/docs/guides/cs2kz-lan.md

 ## 1. Installing SteamCMD

-1. Start by going to [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD)
+1. Start by going to [SteamCMD's Download Page](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD)

 2. Click on `[1]`, and download the `ZIP` file.